-Store-bought bath bombs are not only expensive, they can be toxic!
+Store-bought bath bombs are not only expensive, but they can also be toxic!
 They often contain dyes and artificial fragrances that are absorbed by our largest organ, our skin.

-Our simple DIY Bath Bomb recipe uses quality ingredients and pure essential oils to create an all-natural, affordable bath bomb.
+This simple Homemade Bath Bomb recipe uses quality ingredients and pure essential oils to create an all-natural, affordable bath bomb.
 Practice a bit of self-care today with this easy recipe!